Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

   - Fix:

-    Finding defects is an important part of getting your code to work smoothly.
+    Fixing defects is an important part of getting your code to work smoothly.
 The first step is doing some research to try to find a solution.
 This research can be found online or in a book.
-The second step is asking fo help to a classmate, technical leader, and instructor.
+The second step is asking for help from a classmate, technical leader, and instructor.
 This could be very useful because they might know your defect in your code.
     The last step is trial and error with